attackingzcash/attackingzcash.github.io/shielded-coinbase/index.md

 ## Why does Shielded Coinbase reduce miner privacy?

-At least two fundamental reasons conspire together to forcefully leak metadata when ZEC miners use ZIP213:
+A few fundamental reasons conspire together to forcefully leak metadata when ZEC miners use ZIP213:

   * Miners must hardcode their zaddr via the command-line
   * Miners must make their zaddr public, in the block metadata